Comarca Lagunera: Orography

 The region is conformed by a large and truncated mountain range, in which several prominent features can be seen constituted by sedimentary rock from the Mesozoic, where important marble and other non-ferrous minerals are exploited.
 The most important features within the Comarca Lagunera are the Sierra de Jimulco (altitude of 3,120 m), the Sierra del Rosario (altitude of 2,820 m), and the Sierra de Tlahualilo (altitude of 2,200 m).

 History

-Utopy or project La Laguna State.

 In the 1980s, proposals began being made that Comarca Lagunera become Mexico's 33rd state, separating from Coahuila and Durango.
 In the late 1980s, three unsuccessful attempts were made in Congress to approve Comarca Laguna's statehood.
 Discussions have continued for decades, with no progress, until 2013, when a project named ELLA (Estado de La Laguna) presented the government with an updated proposal, arguing that statehood would help alleviate the issues of drought and poverty that plague the area.
 They say that the states of Durango and Coahuila provide a disproportionately small share of funding compared to what the region provides in taxes, labor and production.
 The group gathered over 500,000 petition signatures in support of the proposal.
 In January 2014, the Mexican government responded, agreeing to take the proposal under consideration.